Redocly/developer-portal-starter/developer-portal/for-sellers/quickstart.md

 # Fast Seller Quickstart

 :::info Note

-We’re here to help at any stage of the process, so if you run into any confusion or have any questions, reach out to us at **seller-support@fast.co**
+We’re here to help at any stage of the process, so if you run into any confusion or have any questions, reach out to us at [**seller-support@fast.co**](mailto:seller-support@fast.co)

 :::

-Seller onboarding is incredibly important to us – both in ease of use and enjoying the outcomes from installing Fast Checkout everywhere you can put a button and increase your revenue.
+Seller onboarding is incredibly important to us — the process of enabling Fast Checkout everywhere you can to increase your revenue should should be both easy and enjoyable.

 ## Requirements